-Revenues of \$10.9 million for the three months ended July 31, 1997 increased 428% over revenues of \$2.1 million for the same prior year period.
-Leasing services generated revenues of \$2.7 million for the three months ended July 31, 1997, a 141% increase as compared to leasing revenues for the same prior year period.
+Revenues of \$10.7 million for the three months ended July 31, 1997 increased 415% over revenues of \$2.1 million for the same prior year period.
+Leasing revenues increased by \$1.3 million during the three months ended July 31, 1997, a 118% increase as compared to leasing revenues for the same prior year period.
 This increase reflected additions of lease fleet equipment throughout fiscal 1997 and the first half of fiscal 1998 to meet lease demand.
 Seismic equipment sales for the three months ended July 31, 1997 were \$8.2 million, an increase of \$7.3 million, or 780%, as compared to \$932,000 for the same prior year period.
 The increase in sales was due primarily to the exercise of purchase options on leased equipment totaling \$6.6 million.
 As the Company continues to add new 3-D seismic equipment to its lease pool, more customers are exercising their options to purchase the equipment at the end of a lease term.
 However, management is continuing to pursue a growth strategy primarily in its seismic equipment leasing business and does not necessarily anticipate that equipment sales revenues will continue to increase significantly either in dollar amount or as a percentage of total revenues.

-The Company's leasing revenues increased by \$1.6 million during the three months ended July 31, 1997 as compared to the same prior year period.
-Sublease costs (for equipment the Company does not ordinarily carry in its lease pool and may sublease as an accommodation to customers) increased by \$67,000 and depreciation increased by \$831,000 due primarily to an increase in the lease fleet, resulting in an increase in net leasing revenues of \$706,000.
+Sublease costs (for equipment the Company does not ordinarily carry in its lease pool and may sublease as an accommodation to customers) increased by \$67,000 and depreciation increased by \$831,000 due primarily to an increase in the lease fleet, resulting in an increase in net leasing revenues of \$445,000.